KanikaMishra9/Assignment/Readme.md

 1. Data caching (SDWebImage, CoreData)
 2. Supports local storage using Core Data
 3. "Pull to Refresh" functionality
-4. It has paging feature for showing list of Delivery Products
+4. It has pagination feature.
 5. It Shows location of Delivery Location on Google Map.

 # Assumptions